crypto523/verified-consensus/docs/description_and_informal_proof.md

 The data dependencies between fields are such that the updated values of `.validators`/`.balances`/`.inactivity_scores` for the $i$-th validator can be computed _mostly_ from the previous values for the $i$-validator.
 In other words, without dependence on the values for other validators.
-This is the primary reason that we are able to
+This is the primary reason that we are able to fuse multiple mutations into a single loop iteration.

 The exception to this are the aggregate values which are computed over the entire validator set and fed into the calculations for each individual validator.